A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Proposed GGHL Framework

-\textbf{3) Total joint-optimization function.} After considering ${\xi _{x,y,m}}$ and $weight_{x,y,m}^{obb}$, and introducing the Focal Loss \cite{linFocalLossDense2017}, from the LF of Eq.~\ref{eq:16} and using the MLE, we can get the total loss of all the locations in feature maps, which is
+\textbf{3) Total joint-optimization function.} After caonsidering ${\xi _{x,y,m}}$ and $weight_{x,y,m}^{obb}$, and introducing the Focal Loss \cite{linFocalLossDense2017}, from the LF of Eq.~\ref{eq:15} and using the MLE, the total loss of all the locations in feature maps is obatined, which is